 STANDARDS OF SATISFACTORY ACADEMIC PROGRESS (SAP)

-This evaluation is based upon the cumulative “Grade Point Average (GPA)” as shown on your academic transcript.
+The cumulative "Grade Point Average (GPA)" as shown on your academic transcript.

 01-29 total credit hours -- minimum cumulative GPA >= 1.5

 30-59 total credit hours -- minimum cumulative GPA >= 1.8

 60 total credit hours and above -- minimum cumulative GPA >= 2.0